Poland gives support to centrist opposition after 8 years of nationalist rule

 Douglas Wake, the head of the mission, called it troubling that "the ruling party and its candidates gained a clear advantage from the misuse of state resources, undermining the separation between state and party.”

-The governing party also mobilized other state resources to help itself, including by controlling the election administration and by an unfair division of votes in electoral districts, said Jacek Kucharczyk, president of the Institute of Public Affairs, a Warsaw think tank.
+The governing party also mobilized other state resources to help itself, including an unfair division of votes in electoral districts, said Jacek Kucharczyk, president of the Institute of Public Affairs, a Warsaw think tank.

-“The electoral system was really tilted toward the government,” Kucharczyk told The Associated Press.
-“You could say that the opposition had to fight this election with one hand tied behind its back and they still won.”
+“The electoral system was really tilted toward the government,” Kucharczyk said.
+"You could say that the opposition had to fight this election with one hand tied behind its back and they still won.”

-Still, Poles on Monday were facing weeks of political uncertainty.
-Law and Justice won more votes than any single party and said it would try to build a new government led by Prime Minister Mateusz Morawiecki.

-Duda, during a visit to Rome on Monday, wouldn't comment on the next steps since final results haven't been announced.
-He told reporters that he was happy about the large turnout and the peaceful nature of the election at a time of war across the border in Ukraine and “hybrid attacks from Belarus.”

 “I am disappointed with the results, but I accept the democratic choice," said Elżbieta Szadura-Urbańska, a 58-year-old psychologist who voted for Law and Justice.
 “I think my party is also democratic.”